 Still, those lawsuits don’t carry the same weight as criminal penalties would for police brutality.
 And, they don’t address the problem of lack of transparency in state reporting of incidents.
 In many cases, a jury may give an officer’s testimony more weight than an injured victim’s, making the cases difficult to prove, although there have been significant police brutality verdicts around the country.

 If you feel you have been injured by unfair or excessive police force, you may have a civil lawsuit for damages.
 Make sure you have attorneys that understand the laws that protect you, and who can properly analyze the facts of your case.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.